All India Institute of Medical Sciences, Majra: History

 At Union minister Rao Inderjit Singh's request, Chief Minister of Haryana Manohar Lal Khattar announced plans to set up AIIMS in Rewari (Manethi) at an election rally at Bawal in 2015.
 In 2018, Rao Indrajit Singh had met Prime Minister Narendra Modi too in this regard.
 On 1 February 2019, in the presentation of the interim budget for 2019–2020, Finance Minister Piyush Goyal announced an AIIMS in Haryana.
 This institute was later identified as "Phase-VIII".
 The Union Cabinet approved to set up the institute at Manethi, Rewari district on 28 February 2023.

 Initially, the institute was planned to be built at Manethi village in Rewari.
 However, the government faced hurdles in acquiring land there, Because most of the area is part of the Aravalli's forest.
 Due to this, the government later had to change its plans and shift AIIMS to Majra village.
 The Haryana government was able to acquire 80 acres of land till July 2022, out of which 60 acres of panchayat land.
 Union Minister of State for Planning Rao Inderjit Singh informed in September 2022 that about 190 acres of land has been acquired for the hospital, and the acquisition process for the remaining parcels of land will be completed soon.

 Healthcare

 Medical facilities

-The AIIMS Majra will have 15-18 super specialty departments.
+The AIIMS Rewari will have 15-18 super specialty departments.